rmagee/qu4rtet/docs/install_ubuntu.rst

 Before You Begin
 ----------------
+If you are familiar with python and have good unix skills, you may want to consider using a virtual environment and adjusting the paths in this document as necessary where necessary.
+The only paths that will change for the install if you decide to do this would be the celery, gunicorn and flower paths.

+ALSO!
 It is important to follow all of the recommended paths and commands in this document.
 Not doing so will result in much heartache and wasting of time.
+If you decide to use different locations, naming conventions, etc. any support for issues you may find in the docs will be promptly ignored.

 Make sure to:

-# Always copy and paste the commands as expressed in the doc.
+    1. Always copy and paste the commands as expressed in the doc.
-# When an example says "change this setting", etc. make sure to change the setting.
+    2. When an example says "change this setting", etc. make sure to change the setting.

 Install The Requirements
 ------------------------